Md-Emran-Hossen/bootcamp-assignment-two-the-hungry-hutch/README.md

 -> Visual Stdio Code
 ## Description:
 This is a responsive website.
-It can be fitted in any device like phone, tablet, laptop.
+It can be used by any device like phone, tablet, laptop.
+User can see food information by using this websites.
+The website is in developing phase.
+Continuously it will be updating.